Funding For Black Owned Businesses: Everything You Need to Know

+Funding for black-owned businesses was often few and far between in previous decades.
+But now, there's a renewed dedication to the mission to enrich them.
 This article offers several options for obtaining funds to grow your business.
 We also give you the tools for deciding what type of funding would be best for you and your business.

 Funding Resources for Black-Owned Businesses